conradakunga/Blog/_posts/2026-05-21-the-enshittification-continues-apidog.md

     - Yaak
 ---

-As i've mentioned before, for many years I was a keen user of [Insomnia](https://insomnia.rest/) as a tool for testing APIs.
+As I've mentioned before, for many years I was a keen user of [Insomnia](https://insomnia.rest/) as a tool for testing APIs.

 Until the unfortunate process of [enshittification]({% post_url 2025-12-26-automatically-fetching-an-identity-server-token-with-yaak %}) caught up with it.
 Which, as a software developer, I **totally understand**.